PavPavv/my_programming_bookmarks/md/frontend/angular.md

 The EventEmitter class uses TypeScript’s type-checking capability, making it possible for us to determine what type of object we are going to emit to the parent component.

+### 3.5 @Output()

+Output properties are the Angular feature that allows directives to add custom events to their host elements, through which details of important changes can be sent to the rest of the application.
+Output properties are defined using the @Output decorator, which is defined in the @angular/core module

-@Output attribute must be done with parentheses –
-( ) – and this $event parameter represents the object that the child component will emit.
+@Output attribute must be done with parentheses – ( ) – and this $event parameter represents the object that the child component will emit.

-### 3.5 Dependency injection
+### 3.6 Dependency injection

 Angular has a dependency injection mechanism.
 This feature allows us to compose a class just by declaring the object we need in its constructor (args).